Chart Color Schemes

 Population growth drivers in Largs North are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-However, all migration drivers including interstate migration and natural growth were positive factors.
-For population projections, ABS/Geoscience Australia projections are adopted for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
-Looking ahead, population projections indicate a growth just below the median of national statistical areas, with an expected increase of 516 persons by 2041, reflecting a gain of 13.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Looking ahead, population projections indicate a growth just below the median of national statistical areas.
+By 2041, the area is expected to expand by 516 persons, reflecting an overall gain of approximately 12.8% over the 17-year period.

 Frequently Asked Questions - Population